Of course, you should use a Mortgage broker.

 What does a mortgage broker do?

-A mortgage broker is a financial mediocre who helps home borrowers to get in touch with their potential lenders to obtain the best possible mortgage rates for the borrower.
+A mortgage broker is a financial mediocre who helps home borrowers to get in touch with their potential lenders to obtain the possible mortgage rates for the borrower.
 A mortgage broker can save a lot of time for the borrower and get the process easy for them during the application process, and potentially a lot of money over the life of the loan.

 Mortgage brokers earn commissions for getting you the loan and it is often known as origination fees.
 It totally depends upon the amount of the loan and may work independently or as an employee of a big mortgage brokerage firm.